owolfdev/mdx-blog/README.md

+the template for this project was created with the command:

+npx create-next-app -e with-supabase

+this gives us Supabase and Supbase auth out of the box.

 MDXBlog has been updated to incorporate the latest features of **Next.js 15**.
 The new release focuses on performance, security, and modern development capabilities.

 **Key Updates in Next.js 15:**